btoll/benjamintoll.com/content/post/ssh_port_forwarding.md

 Note that I'm making several assumptions here:

-- You have access to `example.com` and have root access or are in the `sudo` group (to open a port in the firewall).
+- You have access to the domain that is the destination and have root access or are in the `sudo` group (to open a port in the firewall).
 - <strike>You have an account on the remote machine</strike> (not always necessary, depends on how the `SSH` server is configured).
 - `SSH` is installed on both the local and remote machines and is [configured to allow remote port forwarding].